Find Affordable College Courses

 Medford, MA

 Our 2023 rankings named Tufts University the most popular school in the New England Region for general biology students working on their master’s degree.
-Located in the suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.
+Located in the large suburb of Medford, Tufts is a private not-for-profit school with a large student population.

 Women make up 63% of the biology majors at the school.